fullmoonissue/tas-scaffolding/README.md

 ### Technical difficulties

-During a TAS, the list of the specific files (which compose it) have to be scanned.
+During a TAS, the folder which contains the list of the specific files (composing the TAS) have to be scanned.
 Two methods exist :

 * Using `io.popen` and execute `/bin/ls`
 * Using [lfs](https://github.com/keplerproject/luafilesystem) and the `dir` method